cgonc/BLOG/blogv1/_posts/plnotes/2015-01-27-functional-paradigm-warm-up.markdown

 </div>

 <p align="justify">
 This simple math expression can be ported to sml.
-However when we port it to sml I realize I wrote a more general purpose function definition.
+However when I port it to sml I realize I wrote a more general purpose function definition.
 The definition of f can be used for any function not just g like so:
 </p>